 Golden Fleece, December 1938

-Palmer resuscitation of the musty Amazing proved to be exactly what the readership wanted.
+Palmer's resuscitation of the musty Amazing proved to be exactly what the readership wanted.
 "Sales rocketed," says sf magazine historian Mike Ashley.
 Amazing quickly returned to a monthly schedule and Palmer launched a second pulp, Fantastic Adventures, in May 1939 to have a home for more fantasy-oriented stories.
-Bollin had found more Chicago-based artists to take over for Jackson but this new, increased need for artists who could be good, fast and dependable caused him to ask Jackson to return.
+Bollin had found other Chicago-based artists to take over for Jackson but this new, increased need for artists who could be good, fast and dependable caused him to ask Jackson to return.
 Jackson appeared in the second issue of Fantastic Adventures, July 1939, and then again and again.
 He seemed more comfortable doing realistic art, and his work there closely resembled his work for Golden Fleece.